Current Work

 • Description:

 We are working with the Wraparound Project, a hospital-based violence intervention program (HVIP) that provides resources, mentorship, and case management to victims of violence.
 HVIPs are essential to reducing violent re-injury in the community through constant communication and follow-up between high-risk clients and culturally competent case managers.
 During activities in the Inspiration phase, we identified that this constant high-touch support and guidance required by dedicated case managers increased their risk of vicarious trauma and burnout.
-In the Ideation and Prototyping phases, we developed and tested "The WrapApp”, a mobile platform intended to enhance communication and planning between case managers and clients to prevent the likelihood of future violent injury.
-We plan to implement this app with the Wraparound Project at San Francisco General Hospital.
+In the Ideation phase, we developed and tested "The WrapApp”, a mobile platform intended to enhance communication and planning between case managers and clients to prevent the likelihood of future violent injury.
+We plan to pilot this app with the Wraparound Project at San Francisco General Hospital in the summer of 2025.

 • Research Publications: